StrangeBeeCorp/docs/docs/thehive/administration/organizations/link-an-organization.md

     - *supervised*: Cases will automatically be shared with the other organization with an analyst-type permission profile, which grants both read and write access to cases.
     - *notify*: Cases will automatically be shared with the other organization with a read-only permission profile.

+    To learn more about how sharing rules function and interact, refer to [About Organizations Sharing Rules](../../../administration/organizations/about-organizations-sharing-rules.md).

 6. Select **Confirm**.

 ## Next steps